vuestorefront/salesforce-commerce-cloud/docs/sfcc/configuration.md

 - `clientHeaders`
   - `capiAuthToken` - The name of the HTTP header in which the client will send the current JWT token for CAPI to the API
   - `ocapiAuthToken` - The name of the HTTP header in which the client will send the current JWT token for OCAPI to the API
+  - `currency` - The name of the HTTP header in which the client will send the currently selected currency's code to the API
   - `locale` - The name of the HTTP header in which the client will send the current locale to the API